noahjkrueger/CrypTopo/README.md

 ## Usage
 The application is deployed at [cryptopo.netlify.app](https://cryptopo.netlify.app/).
-Using your API key as well as a valid Bitcoin wallet address, you can visualize and analyze the flow of crpyto up to a depth of 5.
+Using your API key as well as a valid Bitcoin wallet address, you can visualize and analyze the flow of crypto up to a depth of 5.
 Ensure that both the API key and Bitcoin wallet address are valid. <br>
 After graph creation, one can now move around nodes (which are representative of wallets) by simply dragging the nodes.
 Clicking on nodes will bring up relevant information about the wallet on the left hand side which includes balance, addresss, transactions, etc.

-## Graph Intepretation
+## Graph Interpretation
 From an initial glance at the graph, there are two things that stand out - the node sizes and colors.
 The larger node is the root node that represents the wallet used to complete the search , while the smaller nodes are all the wallets that have connections to the root.